I DIY-ed my own wedding invitations and you probably wouldn't be able to tell

 4. Size of the invitation card.
 How big or small do you want the invitation to be?
 The standard invitation card size is around 5 x 7 inches, while my own invitations and the ones I featured above are about 4 x 6 inches as I wanted something a little handier.
 If you have lots of details, or the font you use is rather large, you may want to opt for a bigger size.
 From my experience, looking for cardstock in a particular size plus weight & texture may not be easy, so be prepared to compromise on some aspects if you're going for something special.

-Fancy the invitation designs featured in my post?
-Do check out my Etsy store, Annadria Studios!
-I design invitation designs at affordable prices, and I work with you from start to finish in the design process to ensure you are happy with your invite.
+If you need a little hand with invitation designing, check out my Etsy store Annadria Studios!
+I design invitations at affordable prices for their digital files, and I work with you from start to finish in the design process to ensure you are happy with your invite.
 I personalise all desired text for you so all you need to do is get them printed on your own home printer, or at your local print shop!

 I also do custom design work if you'd like something one-of-a-kind.
 Contact me at email@example.com for any requests or questions.